 City of Englewood

-The final version of the Englewood WWTP had a north and a south plant with a 15 mgd treatment capacity.
+The final version of the Englewood WWTP had a north and a south plant with a 15 mgd (million gallons per day) treatment capacity.
 The original south plant was expanded to include a secondary process and disinfection.
 The newer north plant was a simple trickling filter plant similar to the original south plant.

 City of Littleton